Classic Motorcycle Build

 Harley Shovelhead gas-tank emblems were the same from 1966 through 1976.

-Harley Shovelhead restoration
+classic Harley Big Twin restoration

 In the mid-seventies, Shovelheads were updated with an "end oiling" flywheel, where the oil was continuously fed into the lower end from the oil pump.
 Earlier engines were "side oiling", where the flywheels got a shot of oil once each revolution.
 Either method worked but continuous flow was more efficient.